 As you dive into your research, consider leveraging industry groups, publications, and event organizers who can provide valuable insight into the current state of a business.

 For example, I spent years in the home furnishings industry.
 During that time, I followed Furniture Today, the Mattress Industry Executives group on LinkedIn (yes, it exists), and the World Market Center out of Las Vegas.

 These entities circulated tremendous amounts of material on the industry, the relevant organizations, and people.
 A research effort that leverages technology and multiple sources of information will provide a distinct advantage to a modern-day salesperson.

 Pro-tip: Study the competition and analyze the online profiles of comparable businesses.
 SpyFu and other competitive research tools can provide a free analysis of your competitors' tactics.

 2. Maintain a social media presence.

-A social effort starts with selecting your platforms and establishing a personal brand.
-The key difference between social platforms for selling and social platforms, in general, is the intention of your presence.
-Social sellers realize that their profile, their activity, and their connections are for professional purposes.
+Start by selecting your platforms and establishing a personal brand.
+The key difference between social platforms for selling and social platforms is the intention of your presence.
+Social sellers realize that their profiles, activity, and connections are specifically for professional purposes.

-There has never been a better time to establish yourself as an authority or an expert in a specialty area thanks to social media.
-Check out sleepologist Tim Hammonds’s Facebook profile — one of my favorite business to consumer examples of how to position yourself as the "go-to" person using social media.
+There’s never been a better time to establish yourself as an authority or an expert in a specialty area thanks to social media.
+Check out tech reporter, Taylor Lorenz’s, TikTok — one of my favorite B2C examples of how to position yourself as the "go-to" person using social media.

 Modern sellers can find the right people at the right companies through social media, and more importantly, your buyers can find you.